-According to the agricultural Census 2010 the irrigable land represented 2.5% of the total UAA in Bulgaria and thus in compliance with the Common Methodology the breakdown of the average price of land transactions by two subcategories of arable land (the irrigable and non-irrigable) was not carried out.
+According to the data from the Agricultural Farm Structure Surveys the irrigable land represented non-significant value of the total UAA in Bulgaria and thus in compliance with the Common Methodology the breakdown of the average price of land transactions by two subcategories of arable land (the irrigable and non-irrigable) was not carried out.

 1. Reporting units:

 Data on the sale price of agricultural land are collected from three main groups of respondents operating on the agricultural land market: